• Skip to main content

 Salsa

-• Cut, deseed and quarter a medium red bell pepper.
+- Cut, deseed and quarter 100 g red bell pepper.
 Pop it under a hot grill/broiler until the skin is blackened (approx 5 minutes).
 Pop the hot pepper in a glass jar and close the lid, leave for 10 minutes.
 After 10 minutes the steam should have loosened the skin.
 Peel away the skin and finely dice the pepper flesh.
 You could also use FODMAP safe grilled peppers from a jar if preferred.

-• Dice the tomato, finely chop the spring onion/scallion greens and parsley.
-Mix everything together and toss with the salt, pepper and lime juice.
+- Dice 100 g vine/truss tomato, finely chop 15 g spring onion/scallion greens and ½ cup fresh parsley.
+Mix everything together and toss with ⅛ teaspoon salt, ⅛ teaspoon fresh black pepper and squeeze fresh lime.

 Pancakes

-• Sift the flour into a large mixing bowl then add the black salt and create a well in the centre of the dry ingredients.
+- Sift 200 g gluten-free, low FODMAP plain flour into a large mixing bowl then add ⅛ teaspoon black salt and create a well in the centre of the dry ingredients.

-• Pour ½ a cup of milk into the centre of the flour and gradually begin to whisk the milk into the flour.
+- Pour half of 350 ml almond milk into the centre of the flour and gradually begin to whisk the milk into the flour.
 Continue to pour the rest of the milk in a steady stream as you whisk to create a light, smooth batter.

-• After the batter has rested for 30 minutes heat a nonstick frying pan on high heat for 1 minute.
+- After the batter has rested for 30 minutes heat a nonstick frying pan on high heat for 1 minute.
 This next step is important because it helps to stop the first pancake from coming out all pale and soggy.
-Add 2 tablespoon neutral oil, such as vegetable oil, to a good non-stick pan.
+Add 2 tablespoon vegetable oil to a good non-stick pan.
 Swirl it around to coat the whole pan and heat for 30 seconds to a minute until it’s hot.
 Pour half of the oil into the pancake batter and whisk briskly.
 Pour the remaining oil into a heat-safe dish, this is the oil you will use to grease the pan between each pancake.
 Return the pan to medium heat.

 Filling the Pancakes